hyperium/hyperium.github.io/_stable/server/hello-world-http2.md

         // Spawn a tokio task to serve multiple connections concurrently tokio::task::spawn(async move{
-            // Finally, we bind the incoming connection to our http2 `hello` service if let Err(err) = http2::Builder::new(TokioExecutor)
+            // Finally, we bind the incoming connection to our http2 `hello` service along with our executor if let Err(err) = http2::Builder::new(TokioExecutor)
                 // `service_fn` converts our function in a `Service` .serve_connection(io, service_fn(hello))